Rebuilding the Pipeline: Supply and Demand in the Skilled Trades

 From demographic trends to employer surveys, much of our data supports the view that the demand for skilled workers in the trades exceeds current supply.

 On top of demographic changes, industries employing the trades have been growing quickly.
-Construction has been one of the fastest growing industries in Oregon in recent years.
-Manufacturing employment has grown as well, and both sectors have been relatively less affected by job loss due to COVID-19 than other sectors.
+Construction in particular is near its all-time high employment mark.
 Hiring skilled tradespeople is a pain point for many manufacturers and construction firms, even in an environment where unemployment is significantly higher than in years past.

 Statewide, trades command high wages.
-The table above compares the 2022 median wage for 28 trade occupations.
-More than 80% of these jobs paid above the median wage for the state, and several paid more than double the median.
+The table above compares the 2024 median wage for 27 trade occupations.
+Nearly all these jobs paid above the median wage for the state, and several paid more than double the median.

 Every year the Employment Department surveys businesses on their job vacancies and difficulty filling them.
 The resulting data give us important context on how difficult it is to hire for trades positions relative to other kinds of jobs.